Normative Feeling: Socially Patterned Affective Mechanisms: Methods

 \subsection{Death and Reproduction}

-After those steps, the simulation checks if any agents have an energy level lower than 0.0, in which case they are removed from the simulation.
+During the reproduction step, all agents with energy below 0 are removed.
 Then any agent with an energy level larger than 10 gets to reproduce.
-Reproduction means that we generate a copy of the agent with the same traits, mutated with a $0.1$ chance (this is a global parameter that applies to all traits being mutated) .
-Mutations are adding gaussian noise with $0$ mean and $1$ variance to each of the agents parameters.
+Reproduction means that we generate a copy of the agent with the same traits, mutated with a $0.1$ chance (this is a global parameter that applies to all traits being mutated).
+Mutations are adding Gaussian noise with $0$ mean and $1$ variance to each of the agents' parameters.
 The energy of the child and parent are both set at half the parent's prior energy level.
 Further, to ensure evolution does not stop when populations are stable, we assume at each simulation step that each agent has a 1/100 chance of dying.
-Therefore, this means that each agent has on average a 100 time-step life span instead of being immortal, allowing for other agents to be born, and therefore allowing variation through mutation.
+Therefore, this means that each agent has, on average, a 100-time-step life span instead of being immortal, allowing for other agents to be born, and therefore allowing variation through mutation.